-In domestic relations conciliation proceedings, a dispute is resolved by a voluntary agreement between the parties through arrangements by a conciliation committee, but in personal status litigation, a dispute is resolved by a judgment, etc. rendered by a judge after both parties state their arguments and produce evidence that supports their arguments.
+In domestic relations conciliation proceedings, a dispute is resolved by a voluntary agreement between the parties through arrangements by a conciliation committee, but in personal status litigation, a dispute is resolved by a judgment rendered by a judge after both parties state their arguments and produce evidence that supports their arguments.
 While domestic relations conciliation proceedings are carried out in camera, personal status litigation is carried out in open court, except where open examination proceedings are suspended by an order of the court due to special circumstances such as where the subject matter being examined is related to a material secret regarding the private life of a party.
+In principle, matters subject to personal status litigation must undergo domestic relations conciliation proceedings before an action is filed for them (conciliation-first principle).